anira-project/anira/docs/sphinx/usage.rst

 its Hard contract.

 .. note::
-    In this pre-release the runtime, sections 2 to 5, still takes the 2.x configuration classes :cpp:struct:`anira::InferenceConfig`, :cpp:struct:`anira::CoreConfig` and
+    In this pre-release the 2.x C++ runtime, sections 3 to 5, still takes the 2.x configuration classes :cpp:struct:`anira::InferenceConfig`, :cpp:struct:`anira::CoreConfig` and
     :cpp:struct:`anira::HostConfig`.
 The transitional bridge ``<anira/compat/v3_to_v2.h>``
     builds them from the handles above, so the configuration is written once, in the 3.x API: